18 Top-Rated Things to Do in Fairfield, CT

 A lush 155 acres of woodland make up the Roy and Margot Larsen Wildlife Sanctuary, which surrounds the Connecticut Audubon Society Birdcraft Museum and Sanctuary.
 This natural utopia is home to a vast array of creatures, so expect to spot everything from hawks to owls to turtles during your visit.

 Along the sanctuary's seven miles of winding trails, you'll find a variety of ecosystems, including freshwater ponds and wetlands.
 Signs are posted throughout the area, drawing attention to the region's history and the flora and fauna you're admiring.
+The trails are numerous, but they won't take long to complete, so this is a great place to bring children.

-Wooden boardwalks make the Chiboucas trail easily accessible for those pushing strollers or wheelchairs while observation platforms make it easy to spot creatures living in the wetlands.
+Wooden boardwalks make the Chiboucas trail easily accessible for those pushing strollers or wheelchairs, while observation platforms make it easy to spot creatures living in the wetlands.
 Insider's tip: Keep your eyes peeled for the Algonquin wigwam replica.

 Address: 2325 Burr Street, Fairfield, Connecticut